 The Company has issued RSUs to certain employees which vest based on service criteria.
 When vested, the RSU represents the right to be issued the number of shares of the Company's common stock that is equal to the number of RSUs granted.
 The grant date fair value for RSUs is based upon the market price of the Company's common stock on the date of the grant.
 The fair value is then amortized to compensation expense over the requisite service period or vesting term.
-The Company issued 86,000 and 233,000 shares of common stock pursuant to the vesting of RSUs during the three and six months ended June 30, 2018, respectively.
+The Company issued no shares of common stock pursuant to the vesting of RSUs during the three months ended September 30, 2018.
+The Company issued 233,000 shares of common stock pursuant to the vesting of RSUs during the nine months ended September 30, 2018.

 In January 2017, the Company also granted performance-based RSUs which, when vested, represent the right to be issued the number of shares of the Company's common stock that is equal to the number of RSUs granted.
 The grant date fair value for performance-based RSUs is based upon the market price of the Company's common stock on the date of the grant.
 For the portion of the performance-based RSUs of which the achievement of the performance condition is considered probable, the Company recognizes stock-based compensation expense on the related estimated fair value of such RSUs ratably for each vesting tranche from the service inception date to the end of the requisite service period.
 For the performance conditions that are not considered probable of achievement at the grant date or upon quarterly re-evaluation, prior to the event actually occurring, the Company begins recognizing the related stock-based compensation expense ratably when the event occurs or when the Company can determine that achievement of the performance condition is probable.
 In those cases, the Company recognizes the change in estimate at the time it determines the performance condition is probable of achievement (by recognizing stock-based compensation expense as cumulative catch-up adjustment as if the Company had estimated at the grant date that the performance condition would have been achieved) and recognize the remaining compensation cost through the end of the requisite service period.
-The Company issued no shares of common stock pursuant to the vesting of performance-based RSUs during the three and six months ended June 30, 2018.
+The Company issued no shares of common stock pursuant to the vesting of performance-based RSUs during the three and nine months ended September 30, 2018.